haffiirfan/SafetyIQ-Intelligent-Construction-Site-Safety-Monitoring-Incidental-System/README.md

 | Real-time inference latency | **< 20 ms/frame** |
 | Report evaluation | ROUGE-1/2/L, BERTScore *(see `/docs/evaluation`)* |

-> Reported detection metrics are computed on an unbalanced, held-out validation/test split, the same distribution the model will face in deployment — rather than a rebalanced evaluation set, which would inflate apparent performance on rare classes.
+> Reported detection metrics are computed on an unbalanced, held-out validation/test split, the same distribution the model will face in deployment, rather than a rebalanced evaluation set, which would inflate apparent performance on rare classes.

 ---